brucemcpherson/execTester/dependencies.md

 # Google Apps Script Project: execTester
-This repo (execTester) was automatically updated on 21 October 2015 15:39:08 BST by GasGit
+This repo (execTester) was automatically updated on 02 November 2015 13:49:28 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project execTester